brycetolman54/dailydose/May11.md

   - grid: puts elements in a table format, spaces them evenly in the table
 - `<meta>` is an element for the head
   - do `name="viewport"`: makes it so we can show our page on other devices, so the site doesn't try to auto do it, we tell them how to
+  - Also include `content="width=device-width, initial-scale=1"` to tell it not to resize the stuff
-  - float: puts stuff to the side (right, left)
+  - float: puts stuff to the side (right, left) and makes the other text float around it
+  - You can use `display: flex` and `flex` to make the chat room aside in your chat.html
-  - @media rerenders page for orientation of device, width of device, how it prints
+  - @media rerenders page for orientation of device, width of device, how it prints based on the condition that is specified in the parentheses
    ```
    @media (orientation: portrait) {
      body {